libp2p/docs/content/concepts/discovery-routing/mDNS.md

 ## What is mDNS?

-mDNS, or multicast Domain Name System, is a way for nodes to use the multicast system of DNS records [RFC 6762](https://www.rfc-editor.org/rfc/rfc6762) over a local network to discover and communicate with nodes.
-Nodes broadcast topics they're interested in.
-The discovery, however, is limited to the peers in the local network. mDNS is commonly used on home networks to allow devices such as computers, printers, and smart TVs to find each other and connect.
-It uses a protocol called multicast to broadcast messages on the network, allowing devices to discover each other and exchange information.
+mDNS, or multicast Domain Name System, is a way for nodes to use IP multicast to publish and receive DNS records [RFC 6762](https://www.rfc-editor.org/rfc/rfc6762) within a local network.
+Nodes broadcast topics they're interested in. mDNS is commonly used on home networks to allow devices such as computers, printers, and smart TVs to discover each other and connect.

 ## mDNS in libp2p